JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/arm_prefs.png" width="300" alt="ARM preferences"/>

-The `Default MAM Enable` option tells the emulation to enable the MAM whenever the Thumb program begins.
-This is required for very new CDFJ games (eg. Turbo from Champ Games) which don't try to enable MAM manually but require the performance of SRAM.

-The `Allow MAM Enable` options tells the emulation to honour writes to the MAMCR address in the ARM processor.
-Some revisions of the real hardware do not allow this, so disabling this option could be useful to check compatability.

 The `Timings` sliders shouldn't really be touched but they are made available while `Gopher2600` is still in development.
-I am not sure if the default figures are correct so if necessary, they can be adjusted.

 As a last resort `Immediate ARM Execution` can be enabled.
-This instructs the emulation to exeute the Thumb program instantaneously.
+This instructs the emulation to execute the Thumb program instantaneously.

+The `Default MAM State` is set to `Driver` by default.
+This means that the emulated drivers for the `DPC+` and the `CDF` cartridge types set the MAM appropriately (not explained here).
+If required, the MAM state can be overridden to be set to `Disabled`, `Partial` or `Full`.

 ### Estimation of ARM Execution Time

 For ARM development the `ARM7TDMI` overlay is provided.
-This overlay will be empty if the `Immediate ARM Execution` option is enabled but normally it will show the period the ARM program is running and the 6507 program is stalled.
+This overlay will be empty if the `Immediate ARM Execution` option is enabled but normally it will indicate the period the ARM program is running and the 6507 program is stalled.

 <img src=".screenshots/arm_timing.png" width="300" alt="ARM7 execution duration overlay"/>